 In the years following this League title success, Frindsbury’s fortunes fluctuated somewhat.
 However, the past few seasons have seen a marked upturn both on and off the pitch, thanks mainly to a vibrant and committed group of young players who have had the Frindsbury traditions and ethos instilled into them by the Club’s Senior Members.

-In 2017 the Junior Section will be running teams at U13 and U15 level with training on Wednesday evenings 6pm - 7.30pm open to all age groups
+In 2018 the Junior Section will be running teams at U13 and U15 level with training on Wednesday evenings 6pm - 7.30pm open to all age groups

 In 2006 Frindsbury CC made the notable achievement of obtaining Clubmark status and in 2008 we were awarded Focus Club status.